 2000.
-AMATEUR STATUS 2000.1 The amateur rule applies to those athletic activities which are recognized by the CHSAA as part of the interscholastic program.
-2000.11 An amateur athlete is one who participates and competes in sport solely for the ph mental and social pleasure that comes from playing a sport.
-2000.12 his/her/ ential condition of CHSAA athletic eligibility is that a student-athlete must maintain (their amateur status.
+AMATEUR STATUS 2000.1 The amate the intersch plies to those athletic activities which are recognized by the CHSAA as part of ogram. teur athlete is one who participates and competes in sport solely for the physical, and social pleasure that comes from playing a sport.
+2000.12 his/her/ ential condition of CHSAA athletic eligibility is that a student-athlete must maintain their amateur status.
 He or she may not compete for or accept cash for playing part or all aspects of a sport.
-An amateur may not sign a professional athletic .t.
+An amateur may not sign a professional athletic t.
 NOTE: A professional is defined as being paid in any form for playing in an athletic contest, or if you sign a contract or verbally commit with an agent or professional sports organization.
 Q1: May a high school volleyball player compete in a summer league against a team composed of high school coaches and officials?
 A1: Yes.
-Q2: A2: May a student accept a savings bond or other form of delayed payment?
-No. / !
-Q3: May a high school athlete receive a fee for officiating in a recreation league in his/her/their sport?
+Q2: May a student accept a savings bond or other form of delayed payment?
+A2: No. Q3: May a high school athlete receive a fee for officiating in a recreation league in his/her/their sport?
 A3: Yes.
 Q4: May a high school diver accept money to perform a diving exhibition in a restaurant?
+A4: No.

-A4: No. Q5: May a student accept a meal at a local restaurant for being named the team MVP for that week?
+Q5: May a student accept a meal at a local restaurant for being named the team MVP for that week?